kickapoo/Waterdrops/README.md

 Waterdrops
 ==========

-Waterdrops is a Water Resources Management system for Hydrological purposes .
+Waterdrops is a Water Resources Management system for Hydrological purposes.

 Copyright (C) 2013-2014 University of Aegean, Research Program ISLA Waterdrop is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License, as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.